inbo/tutorials/content/tutorials/sql_inheritance/index.md

 # Summary and Discussion

 While databases are convenient and highly efficient to work with, there are lots of considerations and choices for database design.
-The most fundamental idea of relational databases is that tables relate to each other via keys, and that different data types should be stored in their own tables.
+The most fundamental idea of relational databases is that tables relate to each other via keys, and that different types or classes of data should be stored in their own tables.

-However, in some specific cases, the naïve implementation is agnostic to the logical relation of data types.
+However, in some specific cases, the naïve implementation is agnostic to the logical relation of data classes.
 This could cause technical inefficiency by redundancy.
 In these cases, table **inheritance** might be an elegant solution.

-Even if the computational background was equivalent in both the implementations I presented above, the use of `INHERITS` gives some extra conceptual structure to the data which has documentational value.
+Even if the computational load would be equivalent in both the implementations I presented above, the use of `INHERITS` gives some extra conceptual structure to the data which has documentational value.

 Inheritance is not a general solution, and should be carefully considered.